Haian-Jin/Neural_Gaffer/README.md

 ## 3. Inference commands
 ### 3.1 Relighting in-the-wild single image input
 #### 3.1.1 Image preprocessing: segment, rescale, and recenter
-Put the input images under `--img_dir` folder and run the following command to segment the foreground.
+Put the input images under the `--img_dir` folder and run the following command to segment the foreground.
 The preprocessed data will be saved in `--out_dir`.

 Here, we borrow code from One-2-3-45.
 ```bash